 The badges are now looked after by the Sutton Mandeville Heritage Trust, formed in 2014 to promote the conservation and protection of the natural and historic environment surrounding Sutton Mandeville.
 And also to learn more about and raise awareness of the soldiers who trained in the area during WW1.

 In 2017 a project to uncover the badges and restore them to their former condition began, with further renovation work carried out in 2018-19.

 The main focus of activity since has been a series of presentations at shows and festivals as well as ‘working picnics’, when members go onto the badges to cut vegetation and carry out other tasks.

-More information about the project, membership of the Trust and volunteering opportunities can be found at their website:
+More information about the project, membership of the Trust and volunteering opportunities can be found here:

 Finding your way to the Badges and Camps

 Military activity in Sutton Mandeville during the First World War was centred on Manor Farm on today's A30 between Wilton /Salisbury in the east and Shaftesbury in the west.
 Manor Farm is about 1½ miles (2.4km) west of Fovant.